-POLICY FOR ENDOWMENT FUND INVESTMENTS AND BENEFICIARY DISTRIBUTIONS long-term strategic allocations and avoid making tactical shifts.
-The strategic asset future beneficiaries.
-It is the Land Board's policy to distribute a conservative mix of the fund is 66% stocks, 26% bonds, and 8% U.S. commercial real estate.
-The estimate of long-term sustainable income, from both the fund and the land, and expected long-term return of this asset mix, after inflation, is approximately 4% and hold sufficient reserves of undistributed income to absorb predictable down cycles in endowment earnings.
+In determining distributions, a trustee must balance the needs of current and future beneficiaries.
+It is the Land Board's policy to distribute a conservative estimate of long-term sustainable income, from both the fund and the land, and hold sufficient reserves of undistributed income to absorb predictable down cycles in endowment earnings.
 It is a priority to avoid reductions in distributions because most beneficiaries depend on them to fund ongoing operations.